BiswarupM/BiswarupM.github.io/_pages/about.md

   - /about.html
 ---

----
 About me

----
-Experienced Project Research Associate with a demonstrated history of working in the higher education industry.
-Biswarup is a strong research professional in Power systems dynamics, modeling and simulation.
+I am an experienced research professional having a demonstrated history of working in the higher education industry.
+My area of research includes Power systems dynamics, modeling and simulation.

 *This website that is still under development, soon it will be updated.
-I hope you will find this useful.
+I hope you will find this useful.*